agentjido/jido_character/PLAN.md

 9. Summary of Architectural Decisions
 	1. Encapsulation
-	•	Each domain area (Cognitive, Evolution, World, Economics, IdentitySystem) is its own embedded schema under JidoCharacter.
+	•	Each domain area (Cognitive, Evolution, World, Economics, IdentitySystem) is its own embedded schema under Jido.Character.
 	•	Substructures are further embedded (e.g., Cognitive.Memory).
 	2. Immutability
-	•	All modifications go through the main JidoCharacter.update/2 pipeline, returning a new struct.
+	•	All modifications go through the main Jido.Character.update/2 pipeline, returning a new struct.
 	3. Persistence
-	•	Memory, ETS, and JSONB-based Ecto solutions each store/retrieve the entire JidoCharacter struct.
+	•	Memory, ETS, and JSONB-based Ecto solutions each store/retrieve the entire Jido.Character struct.
 	•	Minimal changes needed beyond verifying larger data shape.
 	4. Evolution
 	•	The Evolution module provides versioning or historical logs.
 This can be optional or required depending on your domain needs.
 	5. Integration with SoulScript
-	•	Keep existing soulscript field in JidoCharacter.
+	•	Keep existing soulscript field in Jido.Character.
 The new expansions do not conflict with or override SoulScript structure but can be serialized alongside it.

 Conclusion

 This plan extends your JIDO character system with additional submodules for Cognitive, Evolution, World, Economics, and IdentitySystem using a clearly defined, test-driven development workflow.
 Each submodule follows the same pattern:
 	•	Define an embedded schema
-	•	Integrate it into JidoCharacter
+	•	Integrate it into Jido.Character
 	•	Write unit tests and TDD steps
 	•	Confirm immutability and multi-adapter persistence